 African Black-footed Penguin

-Diet at Caldwell Zoo: Herring and capelin
+Diet at Caldwell Zoo: Whole herring and capelin

 Speedy is one of our bachelors.
 However, that does not stop him from proudly performing his mating call.
 He is one of our sweetest penguins, occasionally allowing his keepers to pet his back.
 Typically you can find Speedy up on the rock which makes up the roof of some of the nesting boroughs on exhibit.
 To the staff at Caldwell, it is affectionately known as “Speedy’s rock”.

 Sweet Pea got her name because when was younger she was noticeably docile.
 As an adult she still maintains a bit of those qualities but she is spirited when she needs to be, like when she protects her nest.
 During her time in Las Vegas, Sweet Pea and her mate at the time successfully produced a chick named Piper, another resident here at Caldwell Zoo.
 Sweet Pea is one of our most vigorous and talented fish eaters.
-While the penguins do get hand fed, the keeping staff will occasionally toss a fish to her since is very good at catching the fish in her mouth.
+While the penguins do get hand fed, the keeper staff will occasionally toss a fish to her since she is very good at catching the fish in her mouth.

 Jasper is a pair-bond with Sweet Pea, and she has herself a good man.
 Jasper is one of the gentlest males we have.
 He is a very good spouse to Sweet Pea, taking turns sitting on their nest.
 He rarely gets into quarrels with the other males and he is also comparatively very mellow with the keepers during breeding season.
 He is the only penguin here at Caldwell who porpoises while they swim, which he will do on occasion.